 Reducing lifespan inequality cannot be the only policy goal, since this would neglect the interests of those who have already lived to ages close to, or exceeding, life expectancy: Mortality reductions at ages below ages around the life expectancy decrease lifespan inequality, but mortality reductions at ages above life expectancy increase lifespan inequality (33).
 Therefore, the causes that extend lifespan and the causes that reduce inequality are not necessarily the same (34).
 In Denmark, increases in mortality from causes of death related to smoking contributed to simultaneous stagnation in life expectancy over the 1975-1995 period.
 Although these causes of death did play a role on lifespan inequality over the same period, the net effect on the overall level is unclear since they occurred below and above the so-called threshold age in that period.
 Whereas in the most recent period, cancer related mortality has driven both the rise in life expectancy and reductions in lifespan inequality.
 Previous evidence suggests that this needs not to be the case among the Finnish population (16), and that causes of death that drive cross-sectional differences in lifespan inequality are not necessarily the same as the causes of death that drive contemporary gaps

 After 1995, Denmark has been able to reduce inequality in lifespans in lockstep with increases with life expectancy.
 This has been possible because of major improvements, mainly below age 80, in cancer and cardiovascular diseases.
 However, it is possible that this progress may have been different by socioeconomic status (8).
 Moreover, there still is room for improvement, since Denmark lags Sweden in both life expectancy and lifespan inequality.
 The comparison with Sweden suggests that Denmark can simultaneous increase life expectancy and decrease lifespan inequality by targeting two main causes of death: cancer and infant mortality.
 Reducing lifespan inequality towards Sweden by these conditions would lead to an increase of 0.7 and 0.8 years in life expectancy for females and males in Denmark, respectively.
 To put this in perspective, in 2014 the mortality rate in the first year of life in Denmark is twice as high as in Sweden, which is one of the lowest in developed countries (12).
 Although mortality at very young ages may be affected by registration systems in high income countries (e.g. non-viable live births registered as stillbirths) (35), the Nordic countries does not show evidence of such pattern (36).
-Moreover, even after controlling for weeks of gestation, Sweden shows lower infant mortality rates than Denmark (37).
+Moreover, even after controlling for weeks of gestation, Sweden showed lower infant mortality rates than Denmark (37).
 Thus, infant mortality is the largest single contributor to the gap with Sweden in terms of lifespan inequality.
 Preventive policies focusing on prenatal risk factors and improving maternal health before and during pregnancy (38), as well as efforts to reduce the risk of sudden infant death syndrome (39) could help reducing infant mortality towards Swedish levels.

 Targeting cancer is another clear public health intervention to reduce lifespan inequality and increase life expectancy in Denmark.
 Our results show that improvements in mortality from cancer have had an effect on both health indicators in the last 20 years.
 However, Denmark had the highest mortality rates from all neoplasms in the European region, and the female population exhibited the highest lung cancer mortality rates (23).
 This is in line with our comparison with Sweden and with previous evidence highlighting the role of smoking behaviors on life expectancy trends (14).